David Whitney House

-The David Whitney House is a historic mansion located at 4421 Woodward Avenue in Midtown Detroit, Michigan.
-The building was constructed during the 1890s as a private residence.
-It was restored in 1986 and is now a restaurant.
-The building was listed on the National Register of Historic Places in 1972.
+The David Whitney House is a Romanesque Revival mansion at 4421 Woodward Avenue in Midtown Detroit, Michigan.
+Completed in 1894 to the designs of architect Gordon W. Lloyd for lumber entrepreneur David Whitney Jr., it features rose-pink jasper stone cladding and numerous art-glass windows.
+The property is a contributing resource in Detroit’s Cultural Center Historic District and was individually listed on the National Register of Historic Places in 1972.
+Since 1986, the building has housed a restaurant.

 History and construction

 The house was built between 1890 and 1894 by a prominent lumber baron, David Whitney Jr., who was considered not only one of Detroit's wealthiest personalities, but also one of Michigan's wealthiest citizens.
-The house is estimated to have cost 400,000 (equal to $ today), and it was featured in several newspapers of that time.
+The house is estimated to have cost 400,000 at the time, and it was featured in several contemporaneous newspapers.

 The exterior is constructed using pink jasper from South Dakota.
 It is measured to be 21,000 square feet (2,000 m2) and has 52 rooms (including 10 bathrooms), 218 windows, 20 fireplaces, a secret vault in the dining room, an elevator, and numerous Tiffany glass windows.

 The Tiffany glass windows have been estimated to be worth more than the house itself.
 The window designs often feature themes oriented around the purpose of the rooms they are located in.
 For example, the music room's windows are themed towards elements of music as well as images of Saint Cecilia, the patron saint of music.
-The grand staircase features a massive stained glass window portraying a knight, paying homage to the various members of the Whitney family who were knighted, as well as their relationship to the royal blood line in England.
-The house was the first residence in Detroit to have a functioning elevator for personal use.
+A prominent stained-glass window depicting a medieval knight overlooks the main staircase.
+Architectural historians note that the window reflects the romantic historicism popular in Gilded Age interiors, rather than any verified family heraldry.

+Architecture

+Designed by Gordon W. Lloyd in the Romanesque Revival mode, the house is clad in rose-pink jasper stone from South Dakota and arranged around formal reception rooms, including a music room and a conservatory off the dining room.
+The Canfield Ave. elevation combines gables, bays, and dormers, while a large carriage house (reportedly the state’s largest when built) served the property.
+The original coach house incorporated a lift to bring carriages to an upper level.